 - Eligible cash and in-kind contributions for Partnership grants

 Our team of program experts brings years of successful grant editing, writing, and development experience to your project.
-Large-scale grant facilitation will leverage this expertise for your proposal.
+Strategic facilitation will leverage this expertise for your proposal.

-We facilitate collaborative grant requirements, including liaising with partners and procuring letters of support, CVs, and other application materials with partners and co-researchers as part of your large-scale grant facilitation process.
+We facilitate collaborative grant requirements, including liaising with partners and procuring letters of support, CVs, and other application materials with partners and co-researchers as part of your strategic facilitation process.

 Before you dive into large-scale proposal development, we offer the opportunity to “test your concept” before a panel of expert USask researchers.
 These panels normally take place well before a grant deadline and are an exceptional opportunity to refine your ideas and receive feedback at a key stage of the grant development process.